Autumn Gear Guide

 10. Sign up for an intro to road touring course, which Adventure Cycling offers in a few states.
 These unique courses are designed to get you on the road with two days of classroom instruction followed by a four-day self-contained camping tour.
 A maximum of 20 riders are permitted in each class, guaranteeing a high instructor-to-student ratio.
 You can also do a quick online search for a comparable bike touring intro course in your region.

-Michael McCoy is field editor for Adventure Cycling Association , the largest cycling membership group in North America.
+Michael McCoy is a field editor for Adventure Cycling Association , the largest cycling membership group in North America.
 Adventure Cycling works to inspire people of all ages to travel by bicycle.

 This article was originally published in 2010 and has been updated.